vg-json-data/sm-json-data/region/region-readme.md

 Each region file is an array of Super Metroid rooms.
 Rooms contain the following elements:

 ### Nodes
+A room has an array of nodes.
 Nodes represent points of interest in a room.
 Those are usually doors, items, bosses, or places where a game flag can be triggered.
 They can have the following types:
 * _door:_ A node that is connected to another node in another room, typically via a two-way connection
 * _entrance:_ A node that is connected to another node in another room, in a one-way connection.
 This node can only be used to enter the room it's in, not exit it.
 Please note that this is not intended to represent grey doors, even those that can never be unlocked.
 Rather, this is for an entrance node with no exit trigger, such a sand chute at the top of a room.
 * _exit:_ A node that is connected to another node in another room, in a one-way connection.
 This node can only be used to exit the room it's in, not enter it